Please enter a search term below.

-For 35 years, we have ensured that technological developments in computing, the internet and transport can benefit everyone in society.
+For over 35 years, we have ensured that technological developments in computing, the internet and transport can benefit everyone in society.

 Today we support nearly 2,000 service users annually, from those with a physical or learning disability, to others with mental health and/or age related conditions.
 Our team of skilled and dedicated staff and volunteers provide digital skills training, employability support and accessible transport across Kent and Medway, and into surrounding areas including Sussex and South London.